 And finally to close out the show Phil Spencer dropped the small bit of information that digital pre-ordering and pre-downloading are coming soon to the Xbox One starting with games like Forza Horizon 2 and FIFA 15.

 So how do you think Microsoft did at gamescom this year?
 Did you see anything that got you excited?
 Was there anything you were hoping to see that never showed?
 Sound off in the comments below and let us know what you think.

-Tags: Assassin's Creed Unity, Below, call of duty, Evolve, fable legends, fifa 15, Forza Horizon 2, Gamescom, halo, halo 5, halo nightfall, id@xbox, master chief, Microsoft, ori and the blind forest, Quantum Break, screamride, space engineers, Sunset Overdrive, superhot, the escapist, Tomb Raider
+Tags: Assassin's Creed Unity, Below, Call of Duty (Series), Evolve, fable legends, fifa 15, Forza Horizon 2, Gamescom, halo, halo 5, halo nightfall, id@xbox, master chief, Microsoft, ori and the blind forest, Quantum Break, screamride, space engineers, Sunset Overdrive, superhot, the escapist, Tomb Raider